-Another aspect which we need to highlight is the distinction between projects structured along the way of UK Private Finance Initiatives and the rest of the PPP projects.
-The former are those which Government procures based on the principle of best sourcing and paid for the output or services provided.
+Another aspect that we need to highlight is the distinction between projects structured along the way of UK Private Finance Initiatives and the rest of the PPP projects.
+The former are those that Government procures based on the principle of best sourcing and paid for the output or services provided.

-While we recognise open competition is the least complex among the choices that we have and hence easily implementable, it may not be suitable for ASEAN countries in general.
+While we recognize open competition is the least complex among the choices that we have and hence easily implementable, it may not be suitable for ASEAN countries in general.
 In the first place, the number of bidders may be limited to ensure sufficient competitive tension among them.
 Significant involvement of Government-linked corporations or state-owned companies also is an issue especially in terms of ensuring fair competition.
 Most importantly, public infrastructure has always been in a public domain and there is insufficient information on private sector track record in terms of costing, service level and reliability to gauge fair pricing and to determine key performance indicators.
-For this reasons, the recommended methodology adopts PSC-PPP comparison approach.
+For these reasons, despite the difficulties the recommended methodology herein adopts the PSC-PPP like comparison approach, given the conditionality as explained below.